robots-from-jupyter/robotkernel/docs/install.rst

 Install RobotKernel
 ===================

-Installing RobotKernel requires Python 3.6 or later and Robot Framework 3.1 or later.
+Installing RobotKernel requires Python 3.6 or later with setuptools 40.5.0 later and Robot Framework Robot Framework 3.1 or later.

 Virtualenv installation